Protect Your Body from Radiation Damage with Vitamins, Herbs, and SupplementsDr. Suzanne Bartolini, B.A., M.A., ND July 11, 2022

 In North American studies, seaweed was found to neutralize radioactive isotopes in the human body.
 Researchers discovered that certain radioactive materials can bind to the algin in brown seaweeds to create “sodium alginate” which has a unique quality in that it can bind heavy metals and radioactive elements, preventing their absorption by the body.
 In one Canadian study, sodium alginate from kelp reduced radioactive strontium absorption in the intestines by 50 percent to 80 percent.

-Other Nutritional and Antioxidant Treatments for Combating Radiation
+Other Nutrients for Combating Radiation

 A large number of nutrients and foods are suggested as being helpful in preventing or limiting, or even counteracting, the effects of nuclear radiation.
 Below are some that are especially noted for their beneficial effects: